Olympia Scott: Early life

+College career

 While attending Stanford University on full scholarship, Scott played on their women's basketball team (known as the Cardinal) for four years (1994 to 1998).
 She averaged 12.9 points and 6.4 rebounds per game during her four-year Stanford career.
 As a senior, she was a Naismith "Player of the Year" finalist and named an Associated Press honorable mention All-American and was a Kodak All-Region selection.
 She also was selected to participate in the inaugural Women's Basketball Coaches Association All-Star game after leading the Cardinal in steals (48) and blocked shots (14) in 1998.
-She was named to the All-Pac-10 first team in both 1997 and 1998.
+She was named to the All-All Pac-10 first team in 1997 and 1998.
 She competed with USA Basketball as a member of the 1995 Jones Cup Team that won the Bronze in Taipei and the 1997 World University Games Team that won the Gold Medal In Sicily, Italy.
 Scott also led the Stanford Cardinal as a four-year starter to four Pac-10 Conference Championships, including back-to-back undefeated in conference seasons, and only 2 conference losses her entire four years.
 She also led the Cardinal to 3 NCAA Final Four appearances.

 A member of the Delta Sigma Theta sorority, Scott graduated with a Bachelor's degree in Sociology.